sunpy/sunpy/docs/guide/data_types/maps.rst

 This will show a representation of the data as well as some of its associated attributes.
 Typing the above command in a Jupyter Notebook will show a rich HTML view of the table along with two plots of your data.
-The HTML view can also be accessed using the :func:`~sunpy.map.GenericMap.quicklook` function, which will open the view in your default browser.
+The HTML view can also be accessed using the :func:`~sunpy.map.GenericMap.quicklook` method, which will open the view in your default browser.

 A number of other attributes are also available.
 For example, the `~sunpy.map.GenericMap.date`, `~sunpy.map.GenericMap.exposure_time`, `~sunpy.map.GenericMap.center` and others (see `~sunpy.map.GenericMap`).